jmankoff/interaction/assignments/contextaware.md

     video hosting website such as YouTube
   - `context.apk`: Your apk
 - Then, make a comment on your submission with:
   - A link to your repository.
-Make sure that we have access to it
+Make sure that we have access to it by giving access to the `cse340` if visible to you, otherwise `rfrowe`
   - Brief notes on anything you wish to tell us about your assignment
     - These will be visible to all group members
   - Link to your hosted video (unless you turned in a video file)